AleksanderWWW/go-datareader/README.md

 data := stooqReader.Read()  // returns a DataFrame object
 ```

-The data is in the form of the `gota dataframe.DataFrame`.
+The returned data is in the form of the [gota](https://github.com/go-gota/gota) dataframe.
+In this example the quotes are obtained in a "daily" mode.
+Other available options are:
+- "w": weekly
+- "m": monthly
+- "q": quarterly
+- "y": yearly